ahodieb/aast-ce-session/README.md

 If you don't want to read the whole thing, just try to do those things.

 - Understand as much as you can and memorise as little as you can.
-- Invest your free time in learning usefull skills.
+- Invest your free time in learning new things.

 # Helpful Resources